Windblade-GR01/PegaScape/README.md

     * `--host <dns_server_ip_override` if the detected IP address for the DNS server is not preffered.
     * `--disable-dns` if you want to disable the internal DNS server and use something else (dnsmasq, bind, etc).
     * Root privileges are usually required on Linux to bind to port 80 and 53.

+**Important:**
+[node-gyp](https://github.com/nodejs/node-gyp) is one of the main dependecies.
+Usually this adds the requeriment of C++ compilers.
+Check out the readme of node-gyp for more info.

 ## Changes from PegaSwitch

 * Logging is disabled by default (enable with "debug": true).